 Positioning and outlook

-- The portfolio manager’s strategy continues to reflect this more positive outlook for the global cycle through holdings in inflation linked bonds, consumer-linked structured credit, and bank loans.
-The portfolio manager also believes that emerging local debt and short US dollar positions should continue to generate strong returns as markets continue to recognize the more favorable inflation dynamics outside the U.S.
+- Our strategy continues to reflect a more positive outlook for the global cycle through holdings in inflation linked bonds, consumer-linked structured credit, and bank loans.

 Wellington is an unaffiliated subadvisor to the Sun Life Financial OFI Fund.
 For professional and accredited investor use only.
 PAST RESULTS ARE NOT NECESSARILY INDICATIVE OF FUTURE RESULTS, AND AN INVESTMENT CAN LOSE VALUE.